 TV News Vault

-In a dozen years of reporting and anchoring news and sports across 4 states, things kind of blur together.
-But there are a few stories I will always remember.
-Near the top of the list are my experiences after Hurricane Katrina.
+A deeply personal experience was after Hurricane Katrina.
+I spent two years in Mobile, Alabama and grew to love the region.
 I profiled families who fled the Gulf Coast for the safety of central North Carolina.
 When it came time for them to go back to visit family for Thanksgiving, I jumped at the chance to profile their journey.
-Here now, a return to Gulfport, Mississippi through the lens of photojournalist Dartise Johnson and journalist Brian DeRoy.
-(Special thanks to my friends John and Pam Fitzpatrick for hosting us for Thanksgiving dinner after our 30-plus hours of working straight.)
+We return to Gulfport, Mississippi through the lens of photojournalist Dartise Johnson (who's now a big-time star at Fox News).
+Special thanks to my friends John and Pam Fitzpatrick for hosting us for Thanksgiving dinner after our 30-plus hours of working straight.

 A career (and life) highlight for a longtime hockey fan, following the amazing Stanley Cup Championship run of the 2006 Carolina Hurricanes.
 After being able to consume a beverage from the Stanley Cup, nothing else will ever compare to this!